 GOGO Charters provides access to a wide variety of charter buses, minibuses, and shuttles in Atlanta and beyond, allowing you to choose the best rental option for your group.
 Our sophisticated reservation system is designed to conglomerate availability from certified local operators, instantly giving you access to more than a thousand buses.

-Whether you need transportation for a hundred people or a thousand, trust us to get efficient, safe transportation personalized for you.
+Whether you need transportation for a couple dozen people or a couple hundred, trust us to get efficient, safe transportation personalized for you.

 When you charter a bus through our services, you can choose from a wide pool of bus models.